 PHY 341 Quantum Mechanics

 The Capstone Requirement can be satisfied by taking either PHY 242 Intermediate Physics Laboratory II or by completing an approved research project with a department faculty member.

 Required Mathematics courses: (16 credits)

 MAT 152 Calculus A

 MAT 350 Differential Equations

-CHY 115 and 116 Principles of Chemistry II with Lab
+CHY 115, 116 Principles of Chemistry II and Lab

 In addition to the required courses, students must take at least one course listed below.

 PHY 251 Principles of Electronics

 PHY 375 Optics